What did the painting on Easter eggs mean? My favorite recipes. Natural dyes for eggs

 Easter painted egg “Khokhloma”

-Easter eggs can be decorated in various ways, for example, painted using Khokhloma motifs.
+Easter eggs can be decorated using various methods, for example, painted using Khokhloma motifs.

-Khokhloma is an old Russian folk craft that originated in the Novgorod region in the 17th century.
-Masters decorated wooden utensils and furniture with this decorative painting.
+Khokhloma is an ancient Russian folk craft, originating in the Novgorod district back in the 17th century.
+Craftsmen decorated wooden utensils and furniture with this decorative painting.

-Step 1 see above (freeing the egg from the contents).
+Step 1 see above (releasing the egg from its contents).

-Step 2 With a pencil, draw on the surface of the egg the contour of the main elements of the picture - berries and leaves.
-Paint over the contour of the strawberries with red paint.
+Step 2.
+Using a pencil, draw on the surface of the egg the outline of the main elements of the design - berries and leaves.
+Paint along the outline of the strawberries with red paint.

-Step 3 Draw rowan berries in the same way.
-To make them even, you can use a cotton swab: draw paint on one end and apply a pattern, applying it to the surface of the shell.
+Step 3.
+Draw rowan berries in the same way.
+To make them even, you can use a cotton swab: pick up paint on one end and apply a design, applying it to the surface of the shell.

-Step 4 The remaining free space between the elements should be carefully painted over with the main background - black paint.
+Step 4.
+Carefully paint over the remaining free space between the elements with the main background - black paint.

-Step 7 Draw stems with a thin brush.
-Complement the composition with greenery.
+Step 7 Use a thin brush to paint the stems.
+Supplement the composition with greenery.

-Draw a stalk at the base of strawberries.
-Draw the seeds for rowan berries.
+Draw a stalk at the base of the strawberries.
+Add seeds to the rowan berries.

 Step 8 Using a cotton swab, apply small flowers to the surface of the egg.

-Step 9 With the thinnest brush, draw veins on the leaves.
+Step 9 Using the thinnest brush, draw veins on the leaves.

-Step 10 Draw lines on the stalks, and pointwise - the stamens of the flowers.
+Step 10 Draw lines on the stalks and dotted lines on the stamens of the flowers.

-Step 11 When the paint is completely dry, cover the egg with a thin layer of furniture varnish, preferably colorless.
+Step 11 When the paint is completely dry, coat the egg with a thin layer of furniture varnish, preferably colorless.

 Easter painted egg “Matryoshka”

-Step 1 see above (freeing the egg from the contents).
+Step 1 see above (releasing the egg from its contents).

-Step 2 With a pencil, "sketch" a sketch of the future matryoshka.
+Step 2.
+Use a pencil to sketch out a sketch of the future matryoshka doll.

-Step 3 Lightly paint over the handkerchief with blue paint.
+Step 3.
+Paint the handkerchief with light blue paint.
 You need to work carefully so as not to go beyond the drawing.

-Step 4 With a small brush, draw the eyes and hair on the matryoshka.
-Their color depends on your personal preferences, as well as the elements of the nesting doll wardrobe.
+Step 4.
+Use a small brush to draw the eyes and hair of the nesting doll.
+Their color depends on your personal preferences, as do the elements of the matryoshka wardrobe.

-Step 5 Put on a handkerchief small dots - peas.
-Paint over the sundress with red paint.
+Step 5.
+Place small dots – peas – on the handkerchief.
+Paint the sundress with red paint.

-Step 6 With the thinnest brush, draw the cilia, strands of hair and the bends of the handkerchief.
+Step 6.
+Using the thinnest brush, draw eyelashes, strands of hair and the curves of the scarf.

 Step 7 Decorate the sundress with flowers.

-Step 8 Give the nesting doll a smile by painting her lips.
-Finish the sleeves, arms and draw lines - willow stalks.
+Step 8 Give the nesting doll a smile by drawing her lips.
+Finish the sleeves, arms and draw lines - willow stems.

-Step 9 Dotted with white paint willow buds.
-With a thin and long brush, add a little contrasting black, forming a curve on the sleeves.
+Step 9 Dot-draw the willow buds with white paint.
+Using a thin and long brush, add a little contrasting black color, creating a curve on the sleeves.

-The drawing is ready and the paint needs to dry.
+The drawing is ready and the paint should dry.

 Step 10 And the final touch.
-Coat the surface of the pattern with a colorless varnish and dry.
-Tip: to make the varnish “lie down” more evenly, it is better to apply it with a clean sponge.
+Cover the surface of the drawing with colorless varnish and dry.
+Tip: to make the varnish “lay down” more evenly, it is better to apply it with a clean sponge.

 Preparation for the bright holiday of the Resurrection of Christ is a special process.
 The key place in it is occupied by coloring and decorating eggs.
-It does not matter at all if you do not master the art of drawing, because there is a more interesting and relaxing technique.
+It doesn’t matter at all if you don’t master the art of drawing, because there is a more interesting and relaxing technique.

-Drapanki, or scratches, are made by scratching a pattern on the painted surface of an egg.
-The drawing is applied with a pencil, and then scratched with a thin metal object (needle, knife, nail).
-The main condition is that the background must be one-color.
+Drapankas, or scratches, are made by scratching a pattern onto the painted surface of an egg.
+The drawing is applied with a pencil and then scratched with a thin metal object (needle, knife, nail).
+The main condition is that the background must be one color.

-When making drapanok, craftswomen can give free rein to their imagination, and looking at their work, it is impossible not to admire these works of art.
-Editorial "So simple!" prepared 15 ideas for your inspiration.
+When making drapanki, craftswomen can give free rein to their imagination, and looking at their work, it is impossible not to admire these works of art.
+Editorial "So simple!"
+I have prepared 15 ideas for your inspiration.

 Easter egg painting

 1. The simplest patterns look very interesting.
-As you can see, it is not necessary to have artistic talents.
+As you can see, you don't have to have artistic talent.

 2. Very beautiful patterns.
-It's a pity to even break such eggs.
+It’s a shame to even break such eggs.

 3. Very painstaking work, but what a result.
-Admires!
+Amazing!

-4. Color the eggs in different colors.
-Thus, even the same patterns will look different.
+4. Color eggs in different colors.
+This way, even the same patterns will look different.

 5. Flowers are the best spring pattern.